- Guide Map

 There are water fountains on the island but no food or beverages are sold there.
 Some benches and picnic tables are available, and a checkerboard is set up at the back of Lafitte's Tavern (upper level).
 There are a lot of trees on the island which provide some shade.

 The rafts and most of the paths on the island are wheelchair accessible, but the caves, lookout points, etc. are not, as they are too narrow or have steps or ladders.
 The Pirate's Point stage area is accessible via an elevator - ask a Cast Member for assistance.

 The passages in some of the caves are very narrow, which could be an issue for those who are claustrophobic.
 In Dead Man's Grotto people tend to stop when looking at the different scenes, blocking the passageway so there's no way to move forward or back until the people ahead start to move again.

 There are restrooms on the island but they accommodate very few guests so there can be a substantial wait.

 Captain Dead Man's Grotto has some dark and spooky areas that could be scary for some kids.

 No food is available on the island itself, but there are many dining establishments available in nearby New Orleans Square.

-The French Market - Po'Boy sandwiches, salads, Southern fried chicken.
+The French Market - Jambalaya, Po'Boy sandwiches, salads, red beans and rice.

 Cafe Orleans - table service restaurant serving a variety of salads and New Orleans specialties like Monte Cristo sandwiches, gumbo, and crepes.